Chibili/Airline-Passenger-Satisfaction/README.md

 Correspondingly, we will treat this as a binary classification problem, where we will try to create a model that predicts whether the customer is satisfied or not with the experience and/or service provided by the airline.

-The aviation industry like most fast-paced businesses requires swift action to retain or attract customers.
-With the aid of data analytics, creating a business model that reflects on customer demands through uncovering patterns in a data-driven model is paramount.

 The following sections will illustrate the steps taken to develop the model;

 ### I. Data Collection